muhibkhan123/Universal-Video-Downloader/README.md

 1.  **Extract the ZIP folder** to your computer By Using winrar 64 bit.
 2. Open the folder named **"video downloader"**.
 3. Double-click the file named **`build_exe.bat`** to install required files.
     * *A black window may appear.
-Please wait for the process to finish and close automatically.*
+Please wait for the process to finish and close automatically. if not close automatically press any key of your keyboard*

 ### Step 2: Locate the App
 4. Open the newly created folder named **`build`**.